marcosventosa/LLMToolkit/README.md

-# LLMBridge
+# LLMToolkit

 An open-source project providing a unified interface to integrate Large Language Models (LLMs) with various services.

 ## Overview

-**LLMBridge** connects Large Language Models (LLMs) with various services through a unified interface called the **LLMInterface**.
+**LLMToolkit** connects Large Language Models (LLMs) with various services through a unified interface called the **LLMInterface**.
 The primary focus is on simplifying the integration of new services without directly managing LLM interactions.
 The `LLMInterface` generates function schemas and handles service calls by leveraging docstrings and Pydantic models from your service methods.

 The `LLMInterface` can manage multiple services simultaneously, allowing the LLM to interact with a variety of tools and services within a single framework.
 This flexibility enables the creation of rich and complex applications that leverage the strengths of different services together.